Kaiseridze/vue-test-task/README.md

 * Delete city
 * Saving the state of dragging cities
 * Saving the last added city as default
+* Click on city in recents to fetch
 ### Stack:
 1. Vue
 2. VueX